streamr-dev/network/README.md

 stream to be closed.
     - In some use cases you may only be interested in waiting for the stream to end.
 You don't have to examine the contents of the stream.

+## Release

+## Release

+Publishing to NPM is automated via Travis CI.
+Follow the steps below to publish stable (`latest`) or `beta`.

+### Publishing stable (latest)
+1. `git checkout master && git pull`
+2. Update version with either `npm version [patch|minor|major]`.
+Use semantic versioning https://semver.org/.
+Files package.json and package-lock.json will be automatically updated, and an appropriate git commit and tag created.
+3. `git push --follow-tags`
+4. Wait for Travis CI to run tests
+5. If tests passed, Travis CI will publish the new version to NPM